jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 Only post links to videos that are either public or private videos that you have specific permission to post.
 {% /callout %}
 ### Upload Audio
 The options in this segment are the same as uploaded videos and are designed to upload auto files to be used within a class.
 This includes the options to prevent seeking and auto-play.
-The duration of an uploaded video segment is automatically calculated.
+The duration of an uploaded audio segment is automatically calculated.
 ### Audio Link
 This segment type is similar to an outside video.
 You can set prevent seeking and have the option to set auto-play.
 The common use for this segment type is to add a podcast directly into a class.
-If prevent seeking is unchecked, the user will have the option to click a button attesting to listening to the podcast off the site and bypassing listening on the Prodigy.
-If prevent seeking is clicked, this button is not present.
+If prevent seeking is unchecked, the user will have the option to click a button attesting to listening to the podcast off the site and bypassing listening on Prodigy.
 The duration of an audio link segment is automatically calculated.
 {%figure src="/images/audio-link.png" atl="Add Class" /%}
 {%figure src="/images/skip-podcast.png" atl="Add Class" /%}
 ### Upload a Document